 Online Response Form:

 The Council’s preference is to receive comments online using the Council’s consultation software.
 If you cannot access the internet you can fill out a response form available at the Council’s offices at Kings Hill or Tonbridge Castle or by contacting the Planning Policy team, Gibson Building, Gibson Drive, Kings Hill, West Malling ME19 4LZ.
-These should be completed and returned to the same address no later than 4pm on the 16th December 2019.
+These should be completed and returned to the same address no later than 4pm on Monday 23 December 2019.